 The Service, as part of its bottomland hardwood conservation program, evaluated the Clarks River as a candidate site for protection in 1975, because it was the only major river in western Kentucky that had not been dammed or dredged and because it was comprised of one of the largest remaining bottomland hardwood forests in the region.
 The final list of candidate sites published in 1978 excluded Clarks River, because it lay outside the Mississippi Alluvial Valley primary focus area.

-Learn more about national wildlife refuge in western Kentucky began in 1987.
+Serious discussion about the need for ain western Kentucky began in 1987.
 The refuge could support the mission of the Refuge System, the goals and objectives of the North American Waterfowl Management Plan, and help the Commonwealth of Kentucky achieve its conservation goals.
 In 1989, three potential sites were identified with assistance from KDFWR.
 Two additional sites were added in 1991, including the site located on the East Fork of the Clarks River first evaluated in 1975.
 Evaluation of all five sites by Service personnel indicated that the East Fork of the Clarks River was an appropriate location for a national wildlife refuge.

 Other important factors in the evaluation process included proximity to the confluence of the Cumberland, Tennessee, Ohio, and Mississippi Rivers in the Mississippi Flyway; strong public support; and the land’s potential for diverse wildlife management.
 Proximity to three national wildlife refuges and four state wildlife management areas was also an important consideration.
 Refuge planning documents were sent to Washington, D.C. in 1992, but the proposal was rejected due to other agency priorities; however, continued strong support from the public, the Kentucky Department of Fish and Wildlife Resources, conservation organizations, and elected officials kept the proposal alive.